 Get Help Handling Sex Crime Charges in California

-It’s against the law to entice a child to prostitution in California.
+It’s against the law to entice a child into prostitution in California.
 Violations of PC 266 can result in fines and jail time.
-The Simmrin Law Group can help if you are accused of enticing a child to prostitution.
-Find out more about the defenses available to you by calling us at (310) 997-4688 for a free consultation.
+The Simmrin Law Group can help if you are accused of enticing a child into prostitution.
+Find out more about the defenses available to you by calling us for a free consultation.
 You may also fill out our online contact form.